manakjiri/personal-website/_posts/pythonoviny/2025-07-09-compiler-parser.md

 You can view the full grammar definition on [GitHub](https://github.com/python/cpython/blob/main/Grammar/python.gram).
 It consists of many rules that define the syntax of the entire Python language.
 The actual parser implementation (C code) is generated from this file by a program called [pegen](https://github.com/python/cpython/tree/main/Tools/peg_generator/pegen).

 The grammar (including inline comments) totals around 1500 lines, because even something as "simple" as function arguments can take on many different forms.
-The following excerp from the grammar includes the rules for *one* paramater of a function:
+The following excerpt from the grammar includes the rules for **one** parameter of a function:

 ```
 # One parameter.
 This *includes* a following comma and type comment.